-The UPSC IAS Exam preparation needs lots of patience and hard work.
+The UPSC IAS Exam preparation requires lots of patience and hard work.
 To accelerate the UPSC IAS Exam preparation aspirants need to read basic books such as NCERT, Newspaper, All India Radio news etc. The power of audio-visual learning to aid the aspirant to recalls, recognizes, and retain.
-The “All India Radio” broadcast most significant programs daily which are useful for UPSC IAS Prelims Examination.
+The “All India Radio” broadcast most significant programs daily which are useful for IAS Prelims Examination.
 The new, Spotlight, Countrywide are some of the important programs.
 In this program, which keeps running for 15 minutes every day, one topic will be taken up for debate with an expert on the corresponding subjective matter.
 If aspirants can spend 15 minutes on heeding those debates every day, their memory will be improved and thought process will be enriched.

 Important Programs in All in Radio for UPSC